lukasRevol/lukasRevol/README.md

 # Hi, I'm Łukasz Leśniewski.
-## I'm a frontend developer but i also like to play with electronics, AI and 3D printing.
+## I'm a frontend developer but i also like to play with electronics, GameDev.

 ### Languages and tools i use